nielsgl/dspy-profiles/docs/quickstart.md

         $ uv run dspy-run --profile default my_script.py
         ```

+!!! tip "Retrieval Models"

+    You can declaratively configure retrieval models in your profiles using the `rm` section and `class_name` (e.g., `ColBERTv2`).
+See the guide: [Retrieval Model Configuration](advanced-usage.md#retrieval-model-configuration).

 ## 6. Next Steps

 You've now learned the basics of `dspy-profiles`.
 From here, you can: